 Dr. Jan MACÁK

-Position: Senior researcher at the Center of Materials and Nanotechnologies (CEMNAT) at the Faculty of Chemical Technology, University of Pardubice, research group leader at the Central European Institute of Technology (CEITEC), Brno, Czech Republic.
+Position: Senior researcher and research group leader at the Central European Institute of Technology (CEITEC), Brno, and senior researcher at the Center of Materials and Nanotechnologies (CEMNAT) at the University of Pardubice, Czech Republic.

-Specialization: Synthesis and applications of new low-dimensional structures.
+Specialization: Synthesis & applications of new low-dimensional structures

 Personal Background and Education: